Mokkapps/ref-vs-reactive-vue-js-live-2023-slides/slides.md

 <span><twemoji-warning /> But JavaScript usually doesn't work like this.</span>

-<span><twemoji-technologist /> The Vue framework had to implement another mechanism to track the reading and writing of local variables.</span>
+<span><twemoji-technologist /> The Vue framework had to implement a mechanism to track the reading and writing of local variables.</span>

 </v-clicks>